Somesh2504/purplle/README.md

 ---

-## Quick Start (Native Windows Setup)
+## Quick Start (One-Click Deployment)

-We have transitioned away from Docker to provide a faster, native execution environment on Windows using PowerShell.
+The system is fully containerized and runs flawlessly via Docker Compose, fulfilling the mandatory acceptance gate for a single-command setup.

 ### 1. Clone and place data files